namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 end
 ```

-You'll now want to close the XCode project you have open.
-Then, run `pod install`:
+You have to close the XCode project you have open and then run `pod install`
+from the command line:

 ```shell
 $ pod install